qmacro/qmacro.github.io/src/posts/2022-12-13-array-push-with-autovivification-in-jq.md

 }
 ```

-Thing is, I need to create the contents of the object at `directories` as I go along, i.e. at first, `a` and `b` don't exist.
+Thing is, I need to create the contents of the object at `dirs` as I go along.
+In other words, `a` and `b` don't necessarily exist at first.

 The first time I need to create a new entry like this, it needs to be an array, with the entry as the first and only value: